 With the push of a button and a few seconds, military vehicles are able to adapt to any terrain.

 From the presentation, I infer that RWT aims to provide vehicles with the “Ability to traverse various off-road terrains, including slopes.
-Capabilities include revolutionary wheel / track technology and suspension that allow for greater access to the ground and faster movement on and off-road than existing land vehicles. "
+Capabilities include revolutionary wheel / track technology and suspension that allows for greater access to the ground and faster travel on and off-road than existing land vehicles. "

-Carnegie Mellon announced in November last year that RWT was one of the winners of Popular Science's “Best of What's New” award.
+Carnegie Mellon announced in November last year that RWT was one of Popular Science's "Best of What's New" award winners.
 Dimi Apostolopoulos, scientist at Carnegie Mellon University's Institute of Robotics, said in a statement: "Creating a reconfigurable transformer wheel system that works on a moving vehicle at high speed was an exceptional challenge, but our NREC team devised a project that works and has the potential to transform mobility on the ground. ”

 In addition to the configurable transformer wheel, other creations of the GXV-T program include technologies such as Multimodal extreme travel suspension, or METS.
 Having good suspension is key when traversing abnormal terrain, and METS gives the vehicle the ability to raise the wheels 30 inches or go down 42 inches.
 Each wheel can also be controlled separately, and this, combined with the RWT, makes it nearly impossible to get stuck.

 All feeds of the configurable transformer wheel are available on the DARPA website.